Spotify Canvas maker

 Anyone who wants less hassle

 The value here is not a new format dropdown.
 It is one-click setup for a very specific release-day asset musicians routinely need.
+If you also need a long video, start from the main visualizer scene and then make the Canvas version from the same look.

 Spotify Canvas maker FAQ